sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/references/auto_indexing_configuration.md

 The basic outline of an index job is as follows.

-1. The target repository is cloned into the job's workspace
+1. The target repository is cloned into the job's workspace from Sourcegraph.
-2. Pre-indexing steps (if configured) executed in individual Docker container that volume mount the workspace
+2. Pre-indexing steps (if any are configured) are executed sequentially in individual Docker containers that volume mount the workspace.
-3. A Docker container for the indexer is started
+3. A separate Docker container for the indexer is started.
-4. Local steps (if configured) are executed within the running container
+4. Local steps (if configured) are executed within the running container.
-5. The indexer is invoked within the running container to produce an index artifact
+5. The indexer is invoked within the running container to produce an index artifact.
-6. The src cli is invoked to upload the index artifact to the Sourcegraph instance
+6. The [`src` CLI](/cli/index.md) is invoked to upload the index artifact to the Sourcegraph instance.

 The pre-indexing steps, indexer container, local steps, and indexer arguments are configurable via this object.